opensearch-project/dashboards-assistant/DEVELOPER_GUIDE.md

 So you want to contribute code to this project?
 Excellent!
 We're glad you're here.
 Here's what you need to do.

-### Install Prerequisites

-#### JDK 11

-OpenSearch builds using Java 11 at a minimum.
-This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.

-By default, tests use the same runtime as `JAVA_HOME`.

 ### Setup

 1. Download OpenSearch for the version that matches the [OpenSearch Dashboards version specified in opensearch_dashboards.json](./dashboards-observability/opensearch_dashboards.json#L4) from [opensearch.org](https://opensearch.org/downloads.html).
 1. Download the OpenSearch Dashboards source code for the [version specified in opensearch_dashboards.json](./dashboards-observability/opensearch_dashboards.json#L4) you want to set up.
 1. Change your node version to the version specified in `.node-version` inside the OpenSearch Dashboards root directory.
 1. cd into `OpenSearch-Dashboards` and remove the `plugins` directory.
-1. Check out this package from version control as the `plugins` directory.
+1. Check out this package from version control as the `plugins/dashboards-observability` directory.
 ```bash
 git clone https://github.com/opensearch-project/dashboards-observability plugins
 git checkout main
 ```
-6. Run `yarn osd bootstrap` inside `OpenSearch-Dashboards/plugins/dashboards-observability`.
+6. Run `yarn osd bootstrap` inside `OpenSearch-Dashboards`.

 Ultimately, your directory structure should look like this: